-Two current techniques that are used to achieve this are:-
+Two current techniques that are used to achieve this are:

-- Dividing the existing channel bandwidth using Time-Division Multiple-Access (TDMA) - Dividing the existing channel bandwidth yet further using FDMA.
+- Dividing the time that each signal occupies the channel using Time-Division Multiple-Access (TDMA) - Dividing the existing channel bandwidth yet further using FDMA.

 FDMA and TDMA are different ways of enabling multiple users access to communication channels.
 FDMA does this by dividing the available bandwidth into separate RF frequency channels.
 TDMA subdivides each RF frequency channel into a number of timeslots.